 If all of that sounds familiar, it's because the Supreme Court decided a nearly identical case just four years ago.
 In Whole Woman's Health v.
 Hellerstedt (2016), the Court struck down a Texas law requiring physicians who perform abortions to have admitting privileges at local hospitals on the grounds that the law conferred no "medical benefits sufficient to justify the burdens upon [abortion] access" that it imposed.

 In most cases in which the constitutionality of a purported health or safety law is at issue, the Supreme Court employs a legal standard known as the rational-basis test.
 Under this highly deferential approach, the Court effectively tips the scales in favor of the government.
-"The burden is on the one attacking the legislative arrangement," the Court has said of the rational-basis test, "to negative every conceivable basis which might conceivably support it."
-In other words, the legal challengers must defeat not only the government's stated rationale for its regulation, but they must also defeat any conceivable rationale that the government (or even the presiding judge) might later invent.
+"The burden is on the one attacking the legislative arrangement," the Court has said of the rational-basis test, "to negative every conceivable basis which might support it."* In other words, the legal challengers must defeat not only the government's stated rationale for its regulation, but they must also defeat any conceivable rationale that the government (or even the presiding judge) might later invent.
 To say the least, the government usually prevails in rational-basis cases.

 Abortion regulations—even though they also purportedly involve health and safety—are reviewed under a less forgiving legal standard.
 Here the Supreme Court employs something known as the undue burden test.
 It originated in Planned Parenthood of Southeastern Pennsylvania v.
 Casey (1992), in which the Court said that "unnecessary health regulations that have the purpose or effect of presenting a substantial obstacle to a woman seeking an abortion impose an undue burden on the right."